The decision

 AppSec and security architecture teams are not staffed to manually threat-model every AI, RAG, or agentic system.
 Traditional threat modeling tools were not designed for LLM trust boundaries, retrieval authorization, or agentic tool use.
 Assessments pile up.
 Systems go live without proper security sign-off.

 Built specifically for RAG pipelines, agentic workflows, and LLM-powered features.
-Purpose-built for AI security clearance, not generic AppSec workflows or one-off generated reports.
+Purpose-built for AI security review, not generic AppSec workflows or one-off generated reports.

-Drel turns AI system reviews into defensible go-live decisions, linking blockers, evidence, ownership, sign-offs, and review triggers into one audit-ready record.
+Drel turns AI system reviews into defensible clearance decisions, linking blockers, evidence, ownership, sign-offs, and re-review triggers into one audit-ready record.

-Move from review inputs to a go-live state: proceed, conditional, restricted pilot, hold, or decline.
+Turn review evidence into a clearance decision: proceed, conditional, restricted pilot, hold, or decline.

 Separate advisory findings from production blockers, missing gates, and unresolved assumptions.